May 2020

 Update (April 2021)

-Has a bit of the Terminator...
+It's a bit like Terminator...

 Here is an addendum for those currently affected: